Now accepting applications for Pre-K through 8th grade students for the 2025-2026 school year!

 Zeta’s Artist in Residence Program invites trailblazing artists of international renown and diverse backgrounds to join the Zeta community.

-The inaugural 2023-24 program features three breakout artists: Amadi Azikiwe, Violist; Kelly Hall-Tompkins, Violinist; and Sophie Shao, Cellist.
+The inaugural 2024-25 program features four renowned, NYC-based artists: Amadi Azikiwe, Violist; Kelly Hall-Tompkins, Violinist; Sophie Shao, Cellist; James Brown-Orelans, Singer and Actor.

 These highly-acclaimed, multiple award-winning performers and innovators will provide musical presentations and recitals for Zeta students and our community at large, showcasing various classical works, including those written by composers of color and performed by musicians of color.
 They will also teach and mentor Zeta’s string students, giving them unprecedented opportunities to perform with accomplished professionals.